 RECONS: The REsearch Consortium On Nearby Stars (RECONS; www.recons.org) has built a database of all systems estimated to be closer than 25 pc (parallaxes greater than 40 mas with errors smaller than 10 mas).
 We have used the database as published on 1 April 2015 (Henry and Jao 2015), leading to 348 stars with trigonometric parallaxes.

-For the proper motions, comparison have been done also with Tycho-2 (selecting only stars with a normal astrometric treatment (no double star with Tycho-2 separate entries, no close known or suspected double star with photocentre treatment) and UCAC4.
+For the proper motions, comparison have been done also with Tycho-2 (selecting only stars with a normal astrometric treatment (no double star with Tycho-2 separate entries, no close known or suspected double star with photocentre treatment).

 High proper motion stars (HPMs).
-Known SIMBAD HPMs are checked to be in Gaia DR2.
-Inversely, the properties of Gaia DR2 HPMs with PM0.5 not already known in SIMBAD are studied.
+Known SIMBAD HPMs are checked to be in the Gaia catalogue.
+Inversely, the properties of Gaia HPMs with PM0.5not already known in SIMBAD are studied.

 The zero point of the parallaxes and their precision can also be tested directly by using sources distant enough so that their measured parallaxes can be considered as null according to the catalogue’s expected accuracy.
-We used for Gaia DR2 QSOs (those used for the reference frame tests, see below) as well as LMC/SMC and dSph stars for which we still have to take into account the mean distance of the systems.
+We use QSOs (those used for the reference frame tests, see below) as well as LMC/SMC and dSph stars for which we still have to take into account the mean distance of the systems.

-APOGEE DR14.
+APOGEE DR16.
 Distance moduli were computed using a Bayesian method on the Padova isochrones (Bressan et al. 2012, CMD 2.7) and using the magnitude independent of extinction .
 The prior on the mass distribution used the IMF of Chabrier (2001), while the prior on age was chosen flat.
 Stars too far from the isochrones were rejected using the criterion.
 It led to 135 898 stars with mas.
-We checked that those distances are in agreement with the ones provided together with the APOGEE DR14 data (http://www.sdss.org/dr14/data_access/value-added-catalogs/?vac_id=apogee-dr14-based-distance-estimations/).

-Gaia Cepheids.
-We select Cepheids classified as fundamental mode CEP by both the supervised classification and the SOS.
+Gaia DR2 Cepheids.
+We select Gaia DR2 Cepheids classified as fundamental mode CEP by both the supervised classification and the SOS.
 We use the period luminosity relation of Fouqué et al. (2007).
 The catalogue contains 1 620 stars with mas.

-The validation of the positions and reference frame was done using different QSO catalogues: ICRF2 (Fey et al. 2015), RFC2016c (http://astrogeo.org/vlbi/solutions/rfc_2016c/) removing sources with the unreliable coordinate flag, LQRF (Andrei et al. 2009).
+The validation of the positions and reference frame was done using different QSO catalogues: ICRF3 (https://www.iers.org/IERS/EN/DataProducts/ICRF/ICRF3/icrf3.html), RFC2016c (http://astrogeo.org/vlbi/solutions/rfc_2016c/) removing sources with the unreliable coordinate flag, LQRF (Andrei et al. 2009).
 Those were also used to test the parallax zero point and uncertainties as well as the proper motions.